MilanSkocic/codata/README.md

 The generated Fortran module is then compiled (f2008+) into a shared and a static library `libcodata` with the Fortran and C headers.
 The static and shared libraries can be installed in order to be included in Fortran or C programs.

-The compilation was tested on Linux (Debian 10), MacOS, Windows (MSYS2).
+The compilation was tested on Linux (Debian), MacOS, Windows (MSYS2).

 The sources are available are available on [github](https://github.com/MilanSkocic/codata).
 The online documentation is available [here](https://milanskocic.github.io/codata/index.html).